cassmastern/lers-sandbox/docs/ibm-sanfrancisco.md

 #### Conclusion

 EJBs and coarse-grained Java objects were designed for monolithic, on-premise Java EE apps, whereas modern cloud computing favors lightweight, distributed, and scalable architectures.
-The shift to *microservices*, serverless, cloud-native databases, and event-driven systems has rendered EJBs largely obsolete for high-performance, secure, and reusable applications.
+The shift to microservices, serverless, cloud-native databases, and event-driven systems has rendered EJBs largely obsolete for high-performance, secure, and reusable applications.

 ## Sources